 But there are also potential exits to contend with, notably at center back.
-Roman Torres had his option declined and Kim Kee-hee is out of contract, although Lagerwey said the Sounders are open to bringing each of those players back if the sides can agree on a number.
+Roman Torres had his option declined and Kim Kee-hee is out of contract, although Lagerwey said the Sounders are open to bringing both players back if the sides can agree on a number.

 “I can’t possibly say enough good things about him, but we need to be first and foremost focused on what’s good for him and his family,” Lagerwey said of Rodriguez.

-On a broader level, Sounders head coach Brian Schmetzer said his focus will be on managing any potential championship hangover that he said he noticed afflicted the team after they stumbled out of the gate in MLS play following their first MLS Cup title in 2016.
+On a broader level, Sounders coach Brian Schmetzer said his focus will be on managing any potential championship hangover he said he noticed afflicted the team after they stumbled out of the gate in league play following their first MLS Cup title in 2016.

 The Sounders finally managed to dispel the ‘slow starters’ narrative that had surrounded the team in recent years after shooting out to a 5-0-1 start in 2019, but coming off this season’s deep playoff run and Champions League on deck, making that happen again in 2020 will be even more of a challenge.